Unacceptable Inflow and Infiltration (Clean Water) is Entering Sewers in Brand New Construction

-Barbara has been study the phenomenon of inflow and infiltration in brand new subdivisions since 2005, and has presented numerous papers on the topic at a variety of industry and non-industry forums (WEF, WEAO, CWWA, NRC, NWWBI, OPIA, OBOA, ICLR Board, etc.).
+Barbara has been studying the phenomenon of inflow and infiltration in brand new sanitary sewers since 2005, and has presented dozens of presentations on the topic at a variety of industry and non-industry forums (WEF, WEAO, CWWA, NRC, NWWBI, OPIA, OBOA, ICLR Board, etc.).

 Through flow monitoring at the downstream end of new subdivision sanitary sewers across Ontario (and likely beyond), it has been determined that new subdivisions are "leaking" and allowing unacceptable levels of groundwater and rainwater to enter these pipes.
-Fifty out of fifty-one subdivisions for which flow monitoring has been collected exhibit unacceptable (as determined by the municipality) levels of I/I. This has significant, expensive, long term implications for municipalities, including compromising their ability to cope with the larger flows expected with the advent of climate change.
+Fifty out of fifty-one subdivisions for which flow monitoring has been collected exhibit unacceptable (as determined by the municipality) levels of I/I. This has significant, expensive, long term implications for municipalities, including compromising their ability to cope with the more frequent and peakier rainfall events expected with the advent of climate change.